-Whether you have diabetes-related foot problems, or have been diagnosed with diabetic neuropathy or peripheral artery disease, you probably need to wear diabetic footwear specially designed to address your problems.
+Whether you have diabetes-related foot problems, or have been diagnosed with diabetic neuropathy or peripheral artery disease, you probably need to wear diabetic footwear specially designed to address your problems before it turns as bad a foot ulcer..
 We’re here to help you choose.

 First, and before looking at top-quality high-tech diabetic socks for men, are you even sure diabetic socks are what your feet need?